mitch-haraldsson/greenLicense/README.md

 ```

 ## The reader

 How to use the license reader in my software?
 First you have to include the `common`-module in your project.

-Most important for you is the interface `GreenLicenseValidator`.
-This interface takes either `GreenLicenseReaderV1` or `GreenLicenseReaderV2`.
-Where the first reads V1-Licenses and the latter V2-Licenses (the ones with the system ID).

 ### Example - reading license from file

 Get the public key as bytes with the following command:

 ```
 java -jar manager.jar keypair show --id 3a6b01bd-5f11-4cbe-87c4-c527895728a9 -b
 ```